softmaterialslab/nanoconfinement-md/docs/nanohub_deployment.md

 ```

 ### Wrapper Script
-* You can select your preferred programming language to write the wrapper script and here, we explain how to write this wrapper script using programming language Python.
+* You can select your preferred programming language to write the wrapper script and here, we explain how to write this wrapper script using Python.

 #### Input Parameters
 * In this wrapper script, you need to get the input parameters from the rappture GUI (generated using tool.xml) using the input element name you have used in the tool.xml.
 An example is provided below.